ciaran51/elasticgraph/CONTRIBUTING.md

 Then visit http://localhost:8808/.
 The preview task will rebuild the parts of the generated docs impacted by your edits, and is quite fast.

-## Releasing New Versions

-Project maintainers can release a new version using the [Release workflow](https://github.com/block/elasticgraph/actions/workflows/release.yaml).

-* Click "Run workflow"
-* Select a branch to release from
-* Specify a version number (based on our versioning policy)
-* Click "Run workflow"

-A "Dry Run" option is also available.
-It's primarily intended for use when testing changes to the Release workflow.
-It does the release actions which are reversible (e.g. bumping the version, pushing a branch, opening a PR, generating draft release notes) while skipping the one action that's not reversible (actually releasing to rubygems.org).
-When used, please remember to cleanup
-afterwards: close the PR and delete the draft release notes.

 ---

 ## Communications